-- Detailed, transparent and repeatable investment process.
-Over the course of more than two decades of researching and investing in rapidly-growing emerging non-public companies, Mr. Moe and our investment adviser's other senior investment professionals have developed a detailed investment process for seeking attractive equity investments in such companies, although the investment process has not previously been implemented in the context of a business development company.
+Proven, transparent and repeatable investment process.
+Over the course of more than two decades of researching and investing in rapidly-growing emerging non-public companies, Mr. Moe and our investment adviser's other senior investment professionals have developed what we believe is a proven investment process for seeking attractive equity investments in such companies.
 Our proprietary investment process can be distilled to "the four Ps," which are people (a critical component to successful investing is evaluating the people running the company), product (great growth companies are leaders in what they do), potential (it is essential to invest in companies that seize a huge market potential) and predictability (a challenge for young, fast-growing companies is delivering operating results that are predictable).
 These are the core elements we consider when identifying and investing in rapidly growing emerging companies.
-GSV Asset Management utilizes this investment process to identify and evaluate prospective portfolio companies in which we may make equity investments.
-We believe that utilizing an investment process that has been developed and refined over the course of two decades, including through both positive and negative economic environments, provides us with a potential competitive advantage in locating attractive equity investments for our portfolio, although we have not previously implemented the investment process in the context of a business development. - Established proprietary deal sourcing network.
-GSV Asset Management and its senior investment professionals, Messrs.
+NeXt Asset Management intends to utilize this investment process to identify and evaluate prospective portfolio companies in which we may make equity investments.
+We believe utilizing an investment process that has been tested over the course of two decades, including through both positive and negative economic environments, provides us with a potential competitive advantage in locating attractive equity investments for our portfolio.

+• Established proprietary deal sourcing network.
+NeXt Asset Management and its senior investment professionals, Messrs.
 Moe, Bard and Pampoulov are strategically located in the heart of Silicon Valley in Woodside, California.
-During the course of over two decades of researching and investing in rapidly growing emerging non-public companies in the Silicon Valley area, our investment adviser's senior investment professionals have developed strong reputations within the investing community, particularly within technology-related sectors.
-Our investment adviser's Advisory Board members and our board of directors have also developed strong relationships in the financial, investing and technology-related sectors.
-As a result, we have access to extensive contacts and sources from which to generate potential investment opportunities.
+During the course of over two decades of researching and investing in rapidly growing emerging non-public companies in the Silicon Valley area, we believe that our investment adviser's senior investment professionals have developed strong reputations within the investing community, particularly within technology-related sectors.
+We believe that our investment adviser's Advisory Board members and our board of directors have also developed strong relationships in the financial, investing and technology-related sectors.
+As a result, we believe that we will have access to extensive contacts and sources from which to generate potential investment opportunities.
 These contacts and sources include private equity and venture capital funds, public and private companies, investment bankers, attorneys, accountants and commercial bankers.
-We believe the strong reputation of our senior investment professionals, its Advisory Board members and the members of our board of directors, as well as their extensive contacts within the investing community, provides us with a potential competitive advantage in generating deal flow and attractive prospective investments.
+We believe the strong reputation of our senior investment professionals, its Advisory Board members of our board of directors, as well as their extensive contacts within the investing community, will provide us with a potential competitive advantage in generating deal flow and attractive prospective investments.